karl-johan-grahn/phd_topic_ideas/content/efficiency.md

 * How to use DEA to measure software development output
 * Learning curve application for onboarding new software developers (how introduction material and onboarding will help developer quickly get up to speed compared to getting nothing at all, who needs intro, how much, how to deliver it to lowest cost, etc.)
 * Develop pool of organizational successors - tool to help evaluate the extent of the organisations' pending shortage, needed competencies, identify individuals for possible inclusion in pool, establish individually tailored development programs for high-potential candidates, select and place people into senior jobs based on their performance, continuously monitor the program
+* EI assessment - performance management tool for assessing if colleagues understand their emotional reactions, and how well they think you understand them.
+Ask people from another culture or someone with disability.
+Ask internal or external customers how well you appear to understand their position.
+Size up a coworker or manager as best as you can.
+Record your observations and test them against how that person performs or behaves many months later.

 ## Research design